hikeventures/hikeventures.github.io/_posts/reviews/2018-02-25-mixpre-3-sennheiser-mke-600-rycote-super-softie-strut-STR-MP3.markdown

 In this blog post I would like to introduce you to my mobile audio recording equipment - the <a href="http://amzn.to/2BPlHgO" rel="nofollow">Sound Devices MixPre-3</a>, <a href="http://amzn.to/2FthLSA" rel="nofollow">
 Sennheiser MKE 600</a>, <a href="http://amzn.to/2EPLurN" rel="nofollow">
 Rycote Super Softie</a> and the <a rel="nofollow"  href="https://www.bhphotovideo.com/c/product/1345021-REG/strut_str_mp3_custom_fit_field_case.html/BI/19674/KBID/12320/kw/STRMP3/DFF/d10-v2-t1-xSTRMP3" target="_blank">Strut STR-MP3</a>.
 I am not an professional when it comes to audio but just started with it as a hobby.

-I would be also interested to record stereo sound in the future with 2 dedicated Microphones or even the <a rel="nofollow" href="http://amzn.to/2CJpVmU">Sennheiser Ambeo VR mic</a>.
+I would be also interested to record stereo sound in the future with 2 dedicated Microphones like the <a href="http://amzn.to/2EPwc6G">Audio-Technica AT4022 Omnidirectional Condenser Microphone</a> on an Olson Wing array or even the <a rel="nofollow" href="http://amzn.to/2CJpVmU">Sennheiser Ambeo VR mic</a>.

 Currently, I am also using a <a href="http://amzn.to/2CICizM" rel="nofollow">
 AKG N60</a> as my headset.
 However, I am planning to replace it with a <a href="http://amzn.to/2GKjiDn" rel="nofollow">